mjoppich/bioGUI/doc/user_guide.rst

 Download and open the provided dmg package.
 You can simply drag and drop the bioGUI.app into your Applications folder.
 In order to productively use bioGUI, it may be required to install the OSX command line tools as well as brew.
-Most (install) templates will require you to have wget and netcat install.
+Most (install) templates will require you to have wget and netcat installed.
 Using brew installation is simple:

 .. code:: bash